supertokens/blog/content/how-to-use-supertokens-custom-ui-with-vuejs/index.md

 npm i supertokens-node supertokens-web-js cors dotenv express npm-run-all
 ```

-The `supertokens-web-js` library will be used on the frontend, to add authentication and reset password functionality to our custom UI and the supertokens-node library will be used on the backend to expose the auth API routes, which the frontend calls.
+The `supertokens-web-js` library will be used on the frontend, to add authentication and reset password functionality to your custom UI and the `supertokens-node` library will be used on the backend to expose the auth API routes, which the frontend calls.